Olivia Thomes, Founder &

 Her publications include The American Journal of Poetry, Solstice Literary Magazine, Passenger's Journal, and Kissing Dynamite.
-With a love for all things horror and off-beat, Olivia often writes about taboo subjects, though her work also tackles subjects such as grief, femininity, and country living.
+With a love for all things horror and off-beat, Olivia often writes about taboo subjects, though her work also tackles subjects such as grief, femininity, and magical practices.
 She created Hare's Paw Literary Journal to encompass what every writer has to offer.

 Olivia has taught writing at the college and grade school levels, managed educational projects and departments, and has served in animal welfare over the years.
 She also has experience leading service learning trips exploring the literary community of New Orleans, where she volunteered with the St. Bernard Project rebuilding homes affected by Hurricane Katrina.

-Currently, Olivia is the Director and Caregiver of her own farm and animal sanctuary: Hare's Paw Farm and runs the journal by herself - from design, publications, marketing, to submission management.
+Currently, Olivia is the Director and Caregiver of her own farm and animal sanctuary: Hare's Paw Farm and runs the journal by herself - from design, publications, marketing, and submission management.

 Olivia holds an MFA in Creative Writing with a focus in Poetry from Lesley University and BA in Humanities: Literature with minors in Writing, Communication, and Music History from Wheelock College.

 The Hare has been documented in many cultures.
 Chinese, Japanese, and Mexican cultures have tales of seeing the Hare in the dark part of the moon.
-The Hare in African folklore is a jokester and in English mythology, Witches shapeshifted into the swift creature to steal milk from their neighbors, cause trouble, and trick hunters.
+In African folklore they are jokesters and in English mythology, Witches shapeshifted into the swift creature to steal milk from their neighbors, cause trouble, and trick hunters.
 The Algonquin tribe honored the Hare as having a role in the creation of the world.
-Whether you're familiar with the creature or not, the Hare has been around for ages and noted as purposeful around the world.
+Whether you're familiar with the animal or not, the Hare has been around for ages and noted as purposeful around the world.

 The Hare was once regarded as a creature sacred to the love gods Aphrodite and Eros because of its high libido.
-Live hares were once a treasured gift to a loved one.
-In magick myth, the Faefolk work closely with Hares to care for the land and anyone who interferes with or mistreats the Hare will be subjected to harsh consequences.
+Live Hares were once a treasured gift to a loved one.
+In magick myth, the Faefolk work closely with Hares to care for the land, promising harsh punishment to anyone who interferes with or mistreats the Hare.
 In many folklores, the Hare is considered the witches' familiar, as opposed to the black cat in modern depictions.
-Associated with moon deities, the Hare is mysterious, often sighted staring up at the moon, and they are generally more active at night, which signifies rebirth, resurrection, and sensuality.
+Associated with moon deities, the Hare is mysterious, often sighted staring up at the moon, and is generally more active at night, which signifies rebirth, resurrection, and sensuality.